dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-scanner/barcode-scan-result.md

 ---
 layout: default-layout
-title: BarcodeScanResult Class - Dynamsoft Barcode Scanner Android Edition
+title: BarcodeScanResult Class - Dynamsoft Barcode Reader Android Edition
-description: BarcodeScanResult of DynamsoftBarcodeScanner Android is a result class that contains all decoded barcodes from one scan and the additional information.
+description: BarcodeScanResult of Dynamsoft Barcode Reader Android is a result class of BarcodeScanner component that contains all decoded barcodes from one scan and the additional information.
 keywords: scanner, activity, startCapturing, license
 needAutoGenerateSidebar: true
 needGenerateH3Content: true